 See Which Buses Stop There Some stops serve more than one bus.
 Look at the bus stop sign to make sure the bus you want will stop there.
 Buses display their route number on the front, the back and the side.
 The end destination is also shown on the front.

 Board the Bus When the bus with the route number you want arrives, stay on the curb until the bus stops and the front doors open.
 All our buses can “kneel” or tilt down toward the curb to make boarding easier.
-If you’re not sure whether the bus goes where you need to go, ask the Coach Operator.
+If you’re not sure whether the bus goes where you need to go, ask the bus driver.

 Pay Your Fare The farebox and ORCA reader are directly in front of you as you board the bus.
 Tap your ORCA card on the ORCA reader to have your fare deducted.
-Have exact change to pay your fare; Coach Operators do not carry change.
+Have exact change to pay your fare with cash; drivers do not carry change.
 If you have a ticket or bus pass, please have it ready when you board the bus.
 On Swift bus rapid transit, you pay at the station before boarding.
+Go here for current fares.

 Ride Safely If there is no seat available, use the grab bars for balance and move to the back of the bus.
 There’s usually more room there.
 Please keep your packages and personal belongings out of the aisles.
 Paying your fare to ride a bus does not guarantee a seat, especially during peak hours.

 Signal the Driver to Stop When you are a block away, signal that you would like to exit the bus by pulling the bell cord or pressing the signal strip.
 The bus will stop at the route’s next stop.
 Swift buses stop at every Swift station.

 Get Off the Bus Remain seated and/or maintain a firm handhold while the bus is in motion.
 For your safety, wait for the bus to leave before crossing the street.
-If you have any questions, please ask the Coach Operator.
+If you have any questions, please ask the driver.

 - Please give front seats to seniors, pregnant and disabled passengers.